solliancenet/Solliance_AI_Led_business_process_automation/Hands-on lab/HOL step-by step - Title xxx.md

     ![The credentials specified above are entered into the Enter your credentials dialog.](media/rdp-credentials-labvm.png "Enter your credentials")

-6. Select **Yes** to connect, if prompted that the identity of the remote computer cannot be verified.
+6. Select **Yes** to connect if prompted that the remote computer's identity cannot be verified.

     ![In the Remote Desktop Connection dialog box, a warning states that the remote computer's identity cannot be verified and asks if you want to continue anyway.
 At the bottom, the Yes button is circled.](media/remote-desktop-connection-identity-verification-labvm.png "Remote Desktop Connection dialog")